zng-ui/zng/TODO/_current.md

 # Transform 3D

-* Implement same perspective affecting children with different offsets only.
-    - !!:
 * Fix filters.
     - Webrender disables 3D if any filter is used in a stacking-context.
     - We also can't just have a nested context just for the filters because this breaks the Preserve3D chain.